wp-plugins/nvd3-visualisations/readme.txt

 == Changelog ==

+= 1.3.1 =
+Version 1.3.1 -
+Automatic cloning of data sets into blog's root folder when creating new charts from gallery.

 = 1.3.0 =
 Version 1.3.0 -
 NEW: Charts gallery becomes an automatic chart generating tool for a new post/page.
 Most gallery demos in XML + perfect functions to convert data between JSON and XML formats.